- Mock-ups of a tool for legislative drafters

 Mock-ups of a tool for legislative drafters

-Meanwhile we have an interactive mock-up of some of the functions of an imaginary tool for legislative drafters - please try it out (and see the explanations in our newsletter).
+We have an interactive mock-up of some of the functions of an imaginary tool for legislative drafters - please try it out (and see the explanations in our newsletter).

 It is a work in progress and we will add separate videos to illustrate further functions -